Cat health insurance

 Disadvantages:

-• Higher premiums: Because the insurance covers more services, the monthly costs are often higher.
+• Higher contributions: Since the insurance covers more services, the monthly costs are often higher.

-• Exclusions: Pre-existing conditions or certain breed-specific illnesses are often not covered.
+• Exclusions: Pre-existing conditions or certain breed-specific diseases are often not covered.

-7.2 What does surgical insurance cover in comparison?
+7.2 What does a surgical insurance policy cover in comparison?

 Surgical insurance focuses exclusively on surgical procedures and is therefore a cheaper alternative to cat health insurance.